sireeshdevaraj/SHIRO-MANHWA-API/README.md

 ## RATE LIMITS
-I'm Not a Fan of rate limits ,there are no restrictions, you can pull  as many requests as you can!!
+I'm Not a Fan of rate limits ,there are no restrictions, you can pull  as many requests as you can!! **FOR NOW**

 ## PROBLEM ACCESSING?